Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 Before committing and going through the setup process, it would be best to make sure that the note aligns with exactly what you want.

+# Supported Systems
+The most important step is to see if jp-mining-note (JPMN) works on your device.

+## Anki Desktop
+Primary support is given to the latest Anki versions (and Qt6).
+Limited support will be given for older versions of Anki.
+With that being said, JPMN should work for Anki versions 2.1.49+.

+## Mobile (AnkiDroid and AnkiMobile)
+As of writing this,[^1] mobile versions of Anki are not yet supported.

+There are plans of supporting AnkiDroid in the future.

+As I do not have an iPhone to test AnkiMobile, there are no plans to support AnkiMobile.

+## Anki Web
+There is no support for AnkiWeb, and there are no plans to support AnkiWeb.

+## Themes
+The main theme of this card is with Anki's default dark mode.
+As of writing this,[^1] light mode is not yet supported.

+[^1]: As of 2022/09/17.

 # Theme & Design Principles

 ## Made for Japanese Learning